crajcan/the_rust_programming_language/notes.md

 }
 ```

 `Sync` and `Send` are marker traits that the compiler implements automatically if our types are composed entirely of `Sync` or `Send` types.
-If we implement a type that contains a type that is not `Send` or `Sync` and we want to mark it `Send` or `Sync` we must use `unsafe` because the comiler cannot verify that the type can be safely sent across threads or accessed from multiple threads.
+If we implement a type that contains a type that is not `Send` or `Sync` and we want to mark it (implement) `Send` or `Sync` we must use `unsafe` because the compiler cannot verify that the type can be safely sent across threads or accessed from multiple threads.

 ### Advanced Lifetimes